ANU-HPC/aiwc-for-the-masses/paper/paper.md

 \end{figure*}

+The comparison of AIWC metrics of the Gaussian Elimination `Fan1` kernel are presented in Figure\ \ref{fig:fan1-absolute}.
 Metrics (along the x-axis) have been grouped by category and is indicated by colour.
 These categories outline the overall type of characteristic being measured by each metric.
 The blue metrics (Opcode and Total Instruction Count) show the "Compute" category (which denote the amount of work to be done per thread and the diversity of the instruction sets required), metrics in green present "Parallelism" type metrics (these metrics are broadly around number of threads available in the workload, the amount of independence between threads and whether vectorization/SIMD is appropriate), "Memory" are presented in beige (and are included to collect the spread, proximity and raw number of memory addresses accessed), while purple metrics indicate "Control" (the predictability of branching during control flow of the workload).
 A full list and description of these metrics is available [@johnston2019thesis] but for brevity is not further discussed in this paper.
 The y-axis presents the absolute count of each AIWC metric.
 The bars have been coloured according to Implementation (as shown in the legend) with CUDA in green, OpenACC in blue, OpenCL in tan and OpenMP in grey.
-Each metric has the four implementations grouped together, thus Figure~\ref{fig:fan1-absolute} gives a visual inspection of the feature-space comparison of each metric between all implementations.
+Each metric has the four implementations grouped together, thus Figure\ \ref{fig:fan1-absolute} gives a visual inspection of the feature-space comparison of each metric between all implementations.
 It's expected that OpenCL should be the lowest count -- or the lowest overhead -- of all the implemenations regardless of metric, since it serves as the baseline; a compiler doing source-to-source translations would have to be doing additional optimizations to result in lower counts than the OpenCL baseline.

-Figure~\ref{fig:fan1-relative-difference} shows the same comparison of Fan1 implementations but with normalization against the baseline OpenCL counts, and is done to show the relative difference between each implementation -- allowing a closer inspection of the differences.
+Figure\ \ref{fig:fan1-relative-difference} shows the same comparison of Fan1 implementations but with normalization against the baseline OpenCL counts, and is done to show the relative difference between each implementation -- allowing a closer inspection of the differences.
 A flat-line at 0% is ideal since it shows no difference between metrics captured by AIWC, a perfect translation between implementations results in the same instructions being executed, operating on the same sequence of locations in memory, under the same degree of parallelism and identical AIWC metrics will ensue.
 In other words, if the applications workload characteristics are identical between languages the translator is doing an excellent job in preserving the structure (in terms of memory accesses, parallelism and compute work) of the code regardless of language.
 The implementations have been separated by colour and grouped into metrics for contrast.